reslife: Residual Lifetime Analysis Tool in R: Implementations

 \subsection{reslifefsr demo}

 To demonstrate how to use \code{reslifefsr}, we go through the following example.
-First, we will show how the function's output compares to the result of numerical integrating.
+First, we show how the function's output compares to the result of numerical integrating.
+Specifically, we compute the MRL using the package and compare it to a direct numerical integration for the generalized gamma case.
+We similarly validate the MRL formulas for generalized F distributions by comparing to integration.
 We start by creating a \code{flexsurvreg} object based on the \code{"bc"} dataset, which is built into \code{flexsurv}.
-Let's look at the bc dataset. \begin{CodeChunk} \begin{CodeInput} R> library(reslife) R> library(flexsurv) R> data(bc) R> force(bc) \end{CodeInput} \begin{CodeOutput} censrec rectime group recyrs 1 0 1342 Good 3.67671233 2 0 1578 Good 4.32328767 3 0 1760 Good 4.82191781 \end{CodeOutput} \end{CodeChunk}
+Let's look at the bc dataset.

+The bc dataset, available in the R package \code{flexsurv}, contains survival data for breast cancer patients, including the variable \textit{recyrs} representing time to recurrence or censoring (in years), and the event indicator \textit{censrec}.
+Patients are stratified into prognostic risk groups based on a regression model developed by Sauerbrei and Royston (1999), with the \textit{group} variable indicating their assigned level of recurrence risk.
+This dataset serves as a practical example for illustrating survival analysis techniques such as model fitting, group comparisons, and estimation of residual life.